tsulai/yahboom-g1/README.md

 ## Set Up Project in Machine
 Get and set up project from git repository.
 Repository URL: https://github.com/tsulai/yahboom-g1.git

-Open with visual studio code
+Open visual studio code.
-Click on Source Control icon
+Click on Source Control icon.
-Click on clone repository, copy paste repository url in top bar Choose location(local directory path) for the project folder from git repo come in.
+Click on clone repository, copy paste repository url in top bar.
+Choose location(local directory path) for the project folder from git repo come in.

 CMD line terminal:

 Check branches in git
 - git branch

 Pull from master branch

 - git pull origin master

 All files and folders from git repository should downloaded to local.

 ## Configure JSON file link in App